Conversion Funnels

 A -> B -> C -> D -> E

-For every created funnel, sessions will be counted as converted, even if visitors navigate to other pages on your site between funnel levels.
-Even repeating the steps is allowed.
-The crucial factor is that a visitor must visit the funnel levels in the exact order during the session.
-As long as the funnel level order is respected, the session is counted as converted.
+Sessions are counted as converted for each funnel created, even if visitors navigate to other pages on your website between the funnel steps.
+Even the repetition of individual steps is permitted.
+The decisive factor is that a visitor must fulfill the individual criteria of the funnel steps in the exact order during the session.
+As long as the order of the funnel steps is adhered to overall during a session, the session is considered converted.

 • A > B > G > C > I > D > E